Achilles Tendinitis and Achilles Tendinosis: symptoms, causes and treatments

 Topaz

-The Topaz Procedure is a minimally invasive procedure that is done in the operating room.
-Small holes are made in the tendon to stimulate the body to send growth factors to help heal the tendon and to reduce scar tissue.
+The Topaz Procedure is a minimally invasive procedure that is done in our operating room.
+Small holes are made in the tendon to stimulate the body’s natural healing process to heal the damaged tendon and reduce scar tissue.

 This non-invasive procedure delivers small, controlled, low-energy shockwaves that cause micro-trauma to the damaged tissue.
 This initiates the healing response, allowing new blood vessels to form in the area and signals more growth factors and nutrients to the area.